DCMLab/standards/docs/source/pipeline/pipeline.rst

 * The original PDF had been missing, a good occasion to go find and include it.
 * Including the PDF from IMSLP involves adding the "reverse lookup" link to the ``metadata.tsv`` file (see :ref:`enriching_metadata` above).
 It turns out that the identifiers have not been added to the metadata yet.
   Having the IMSLP page open already leaves us in a good position to add them on the go.
-Those for the Tristan score are missing as well.
+* Those for the Tristan score are missing as well and are completed on the fly.

 Score layout
 """"""""""""